1SaraSh/Word-Frequency-Calculator-using-Fork-Join/README.md

 <br><br>

 <h3> Display:</h3>
 It will display the frequency of your word in each file, and print it.
-Also the execution time will be printed.
+Also the execution time will be printed. <br>
 <i>Note: Time is calculated from start of ForkJoinPool till after printing.</i>